 4 cups water

-5 medium new yellow potatoes, peeled
+5 medium new yellow potatoes, peeled and diced

 4 ears shucked corn